srkarmakar/Python-Apps/README.md

-# Here I am adding real world small apps which can be helpful build with python
+# Here I am adding real world small apps which can be helpful. build with Python

 ## Rock-Paper-Scissors
 ## Simple Budget Tracker